Finding the Best Assisted Living Program

 Another common factor is the amount of nursing care available.
 Many retirement communities may offer nursing during the day and have minimal staff during the evening and nights.
 Most people prefer the comfort of knowing that a community has 24-hour nursing available like one would find at The Moments.

-If memory care is important to you, you will want to choose an assisted living community that specializes in memory care, like The Moments.
+If memory care is important to you, you will want to find an assisted living community that specializes in memory care, like The Moments.
 At The Moments, we specialize in dementia-related memory care for individuals living with Alzheimer’s, dementia, and other memory impairments, including Vascular dementia, Parkinson’s, Pick’s Disease, and Lewy Body Dementia.

 Additionally, our well-trained staff also support and care for higher-acuity cases, like behavioral issues, and early-onset memory loss for those aged 50 and older.